status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon_node.md

 The status bar content may be updated using command line flags.

 ### Metrics
 Nimbus includes metrics support using the Prometheus format.
-To enable it, you need to enable insecure feature when compiling the application.
+To enable it, you need to enable the insecure feature when compiling the application.
 The http server that exports Prometheus metrics should not be exposed to external parties.

 ```
 # Compile with insecure features enabled